-- 4. Listening ComprehensionListening and responding to questions on audio and video materials that are presented in class. - a.
-Understanding basic dialogues and simple texts without relying on a written copy - b.
-Understanding class instruction in Hebrew - c.
+- a.
+Listening and responding to questions on audio and video materials that are presented in class. - b.
+Understanding basic dialogues and simple texts without relying on a written copy - c.
+Understanding class instruction in Hebrew - d.
 Understand fellow students in conversation